 Ontario Legal Fees

 In Ontario, lawyers must review documents, conduct searches, handle title transfers, and register mortgages in all real estate transactions.
+Depending on complexity, legal fees for buyers range from $1,200 to $2,400 on average.

 The buyer’s lawyer will also incur disbursement costs for services like title searches, document registrations, courier fees and more.
 Disbursements can add a few hundred dollars.